resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 This story inspired a company that I worked at to introduce a checklist for deploying software into production.

-We would do it a pairs, one person playing the role of the nurse, the other performing the actual steps.
+We would do it a pairs, one person playing the role of the nurse, the other the surgeon, performing the actual steps.

 We had to sign in the date and our names, and each checklist was filed after a deployment.